dhanus/dhanus.github.io/_posts/2017-05-19-great-software-talk.markdown

 ### Demos and examples are great, but be careful with live demos.

 Demos can be an exciting addition to a talk, but if you are going to propose a talk that uses a demo, you should also include some information to allay the reviewer's concern that your demo will crash and burn.
 Have you left adequate time for your demo?
 Have you done this demo before (with constrained wifi)?
-Is there any way that you can automate the demo (e.g. putting commands in a script, example code in a Jupyter notebook)?
+Is there any way that you can automate the demo (e.g. putting commands in a script, example code in a <a href="http://jupyter-notebook-beginner-guide.readthedocs.io/en/latest/what_is_jupyter.html">Jupyter notebook</a>)?
 This type of information can make all the difference in maintaining your reviewers' faith in your demo.

 ### Proofread & ask for feedback